garrandall/popular-music-data/tracks/you-re-looking-like-love-to-me-peabo-bryson-roberta-flack.md

 Tonight, I tell you, trust in me
 Whoa, you're looking like love

-Ooh, you make my body melt
+Oh, you make my body melt
 I swear I never felt so free
 Whoa, you're looking like love to me